-The Green Deal approach in the Netherlands is an accessible way for companies, other stakeholder organizations, local and regional government and interest groups to work with Central Government on green growth and social issues.
-The aim is to remove barriers to help sustainable initiatives get off the ground and to accelerate this process where possible.
-The Green Deal approach forms part of the green growth policy and is a joint initiative by the Dutch Ministries of Economic Affairs and Climate Policy (EZK), Infrastructure and the Watermanagement (I&W) and the Interior and Kingdom Relations, and Agriculture, Nature and Food Quality.
+The Green Deal approach is an accessible way for organizations, local and regional government and interest groups to work with the Central Government on green growth and social issues.
+It is a joint initiative by the Dutch Ministries of Economic Affairs and Climate Policy, Infrastructure and Water Management, the Interior and Kingdom Relations, and Agriculture, Nature and Food Quality.
 The Netherlands Enterprise Agency supports the ministries with the implementation of the Green Deals.

-A Green Deal is a mutual agreement or covenant under private law between a coalition of companies, civil society organizations and local and regional government.
-The deal defines the innovative initiative and the actions involved as clearly as possible (in quantitative aims or output, if possible) and it defines the input by the participants involved as clearly as possible.
-In the period between 2011 and 2014, 176 Green Deals were closed in the Netherlands, involving a total of 1,090 participants.
-Green Deals cover nine themes: energy, the bio-based economy, mobility, water, food, biodiversity, resources, construction and the climate.
+A signed Green Deal is a mutual agreement or covenant under private law between a coalition of companies, civil society organizations and local and regional government.
+The deal defines the initiative, the actions and the input by participants as clearly as possible.
+The deals last on average about 2 to 3 years.
+A deal ends when all agreements are fulfilled and the goals are achieved.

 Green Deals preferably inspire others and pave the way for the next initiatives.
 In this way, the Green Deals ensure broad follow-up and impact on the Dutch society.

 The central themes are: energy, food, water, resources, biodiversity, mobility, bio-based economy, climate and construction.
 Deals can focus on one theme, but can cover multiple themes as well.

 A Green Deal can be an international cooperation, so interested parties from abroad can join a deal too.
 The official agreement will be drafted in Dutch, but an English version will be made available too.

 A selection of international deals are: